-- This Draft Construction Environmental Management Plan (CEMP) relates to the proposed construction and operation of the Mynydd Llanhilleth Wind Farm near Llanhilleth and accompanies the Draft ES for statutory consultation. - A CEMP is a tool for managing the environmental impacts of a development during the post consent phase and is often produced at the request of a planning authority or Planning and Environmental Decisions Wales (PEDW) as a condition of planning consent. - This document has been produced to accompany the application for a Development of National Significance (DNS) and as such is not the product of a formal request.
-This Draft CEMP has been produced to demonstrate that Pennant Walters understands the potential impacts of the works, which have been assessed as part of the Environmental Impact Assessment (EIA) process and to put in place a mechanism to ensure that the commitments made in the ES are implemented appropriately. - Revisions to this Draft CEMP shall be agreed and approved by and recorded by Pennant Walters.
+- This Outline Construction Environmental Management Plan (CEMP) relates to the proposed construction and operation of the Mynydd Llanhilleth Wind Farm near Llanhilleth and accompanies the Draft ES submitted as part of the DNS Application.
+This application follows the withdrawal of the application for an 8 turbine scheme, which is now being resubmitted following the removal of Turbine 5. - A CEMP is a tool for managing the environmental impacts of a development during the post consent phase and is often produced at the request of a planning authority or Planning and Environmental Decisions Wales (PEDW) as a condition of planning consent. - This document has been produced to accompany the application for a Development of National Significance (DNS) and as such is not the product of a formal request.
+This Outline CEMP has been produced to demonstrate that Pennant Walters understands the potential impacts of the works, which have been assessed as part of the Environmental Impact Assessment (EIA) process and to put in place a mechanism to ensure that the commitments made in the ES are implemented appropriately. - Revisions to this Outline CEMP shall be agreed and approved by and recorded by Pennant Walters.
 The plan shall be continually reviewed to take into account additional environmental information encountered during the design and construction phases.
 It shall also allow for the inclusion of requirements and amendments that arise from the granting of a DNS or legitimate concerns of Third Parties.
 All personnel and sub-contractors working on the project shall perform their duties in accordance with the requirements of the CEMP.
 The Site Team shall report regularly to the Project Manager on the status and effectiveness of its implementation.